Frequently Asked Questions about Filing Trust Account Information

-This information is required by the Trust Account Regulations.
+This information is required by Washington Supreme Court Rule for Enforcement of Lawyer Conduct 15.5.
 It may be provided to the Legal Foundation of Washington so that they may verify that the bank is turning over all appropriate funds to the Foundation.

 No. Do not list individual client trust accounts or other non-IOLTA accounts.